What is Crossbite?

 - Gum diseases due to cavities.

 - Gum recession due to constant collision with teeth.
-This makes gums porn to infection and decay.
+This makes gums prone to infection and decay.

 - Crossbite can also lead to painful TMJ disorder.